 All in all, reviews by critics and peers are a good way to rate chefs, so long as they are taken with a pinch of salt.

-As a chef, I will pay attention to a restaurant reviews that I readOpens in a new tab., but I will keep an open mind until I experience it for myself or one of my industry colleagues dines there.
+As a chef, I will pay attention to a restaurant reviews that I read, but I will keep an open mind until I experience it for myself or one of my industry colleagues dines there.

 We can see that reviews within the industry are a little bit of a minefield when it comes to rating chefs.
 Perhaps a better alternative is to look at reviews by their customers, the general public.